India › Jodhpur Hotels › Pal Haveli Review

 Pal Haveli – So convenient, historic, and graceful – more like a museum than a hotel.

 Almost two centuries old, this instantly likable hotel/guesthouse offers only twenty-one rooms.
 Most overlook the shady central courtyard, while others face another courtyard overflowing with antiques reminiscent of a movie about British India.
 Each room is lovingly and individually decorated with heirlooms from the Pal family which has lived in and operated the hotel for generations.
-The restaurants provide uniquely expansive city views because the haveli (inn) boasts arguably the premier location in Jodhpur: deep within the Old City and close to the iconic Clock Tower and Sardar Market, which is so pleasingly clean, quiet, and hassle-free.
+The restaurants provide uniquely expansive city views because the haveli (manor) boasts arguably the premier location in Jodhpur: deep within the Old City and close to the iconic Clock Tower and Sardar Market, which is so pleasingly clean, quiet, and hassle-free.

 Pal Haveli – The Location